KauzClay/docs-tap/application-accelerator/vscode.hbs.md

       4. Select **Place all certificates in the following store**, click **Browse**, and select **Trusted Root Certification Authorities**
       5. Click **Finish**.
       6. A pop-up window stating **The import was successful.** is displayed.

+### <a id="lsp-config"></a>Using Language server provided by local server

+The local server comes bundled with a language server that lets you use Visual Studio Code features like syntax highlighting and code folding.

+To use it, start the local server first and then open Visual Studio Code, when editing a `accelerator.axl` file, the features should be enabled